dinu12141/chem_website-new/DEPLOYMENT.md

 ## 🎉 Success!

-Your SMARTCHEM platform is now ready for hosting!
+Your Nadeeka Warnakula platform is now ready for hosting!
 The platform includes:

 ✅ Complete backend API with authentication
 ✅ Professional React frontend